bu2chlc/framework/README.md

 # MVC framework

-note: modify .htaccess file in /public to reflect the subdirectory in your apache engine.
+note: you need to modify .htaccess file in /public to reflect the subdirectory in your apache engine.